 The order of the screens after the steps above can vary a bit, and you may or may not be offered the opportunity to purchase Genie+ as part of the sequence.
 Don’t worry, if you click it away here you’ll have another chance later.

 Most of these screens are self-explanatory (and you can go back and change your choices later), but one that isn’t so obvious is the Top Picks screen.
-Choices you make in your Top Picks will appear at the top of your Tip Board, so choosing attractions that you are interested in getting a Lightning Lane for will save you some scrolling later on.
+Choices you make in your Top Picks will appear at the top of your Tip Board, so you can save a lot of scrolling by selecting your planned Lightning Lane picks here.

 You can set up Genie for days in the future if you choose, but Genie will always wait to give you recommendations until 7 a.m. on the day of your visit.
 At this point we do not recommend using the personalized suggestions feature as a touring plan, as we find Genie’s suggestions are rarely an effective way to enjoy the parks.
-For more details on the “Some Additional Screens” and how to use the Tip Board while touring, check out our walkthrough on customizing Genie and the Tip Board.
+For more details on the “Some Additional Screens” and how to use the Tip Board while touring, see Customize the Genie Tip Board for Convenience and Speed.

 How to purchase Genie+

-You may see a splash screen to purchase Genie+ when entering Genie for the first time that day, or you will see the option to purchase on the My Day tab if you have a park reservation.
-You’ll also find a banner right at the top of the Tip Board, and if it’s after 7 a.m., you’ll be prompted to purchase if you click on a Lightning Lane time.
-You’re not likely to struggle finding an entry point to the Genie+ purchasing process, because Disney will be thrilled to take your money.
+You may see a splash screen to buy Genie+ when entering Genie for the first time that day, or you will see the option to purchase on the My Day tab if you have a park reservation.
+You’ll also find a banner right at the top of the Tip Board, and if it’s after 7 a.m., you’ll be prompted to buy Genie+ if you click on a Lightning Lane time.
+You’re not likely to struggle with finding an entry point to start buying Genie+, because Disney will be thrilled to take your money.